-Downsizing is a pretty hot term lately, especially with the Toronto housing and condo markets showing no signs of slowing down.
+Downsizing is a pretty hot term lately, especially with so many people examining where they live and how they can make the most of both their space and their dollars.
 But how do you know if condo living is the next best step for your lifestyle?
 What are the benefits of condo living and downsizing?

 Making the move to a condo unit shouldn’t feel like a downgrade from your current home.
 Condo living can be an amazing choice to make with many benefits to be realized.
 Location, cost and amenities make condo living very attractive, but what we find is the biggest advantage is the feeling of freedom.

-If you’re realizing you’ve been using less and less of your home as the years progress condo living might be the answer.
-Not only will you have less space to worry about cleaning and furnishing, you’ll also be able to say goodbye to some dreaded chores like lawn care and snow shoveling.
+If you’re realizing you’ve been using less and less of your home as the years progress, condo living might be the answer.
+Not only will you have less space to worry about cleaning and furnishing, you’ll also be able to say goodbye to some dreaded chores like lawn care and snow shovelling.

 Before making such a big decision, take a look at what we think are some of the biggest benefits of downsizing.